 Difficulty: 3/10

 Brake fluid plays an integral role in your camper van’s braking system.
-But as the braking fluid ages, it gets more difficult to bring your vehicle to a complete stop.
-Brake fluid ages by absorbing water from the air.
-As the water content percentage rises in the braking fluid, it reduces the pressure which the brake pads can be applied to the rotors.
+But as the braking fluid ages, it gets more difficult to bring your vehicle to a complete stopโbrake fluid ages by absorbing water from the air.
+As the water content percentage rises in the braking fluid, it reduces the pressure on which the brake pads can be applied to the rotors.

-On average, brake fluid should be replaced every 3 years.
-But if you live in a humid environment (e.g. Florida), you may want to replace the fluid more often.
+On average, brake fluid should be replaced every three years.
+But if you live in a humid environment (e.g., Florida), you may want to replace the fluid more often.

 Luckily, checking the health of your brake fluid is easy and affordable with this ITEQ tester pen.
-Stick the test probes into the brake fluid reservoir (under the hood of the vehicle) and the device will indicate the water content of the fluid.
+Stick the test probes into the brake fluid reservoir (under the vehicle hood), and the device will indicate the water content of the fluid.

 5. Keep Starting Battery Charged